Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: The Mathematics of Colored-LIM

 In the $1$-dimensional case, we have $\bK'(0) = 0$ and

-The derivatives of the correlation function reveal one of the fundamental differences between the white-noise driven and colored-noise driven processes.
-The correlation time near $s = 0$ is sharp and not differentiable at the origin for a white-noise driven process while is smoother for a colored-noise driven one.
-See \cref{Fig:UNCA2}.
+The derivatives of the correlation function reveal one of the fundamental differences between the white-noise-driven and colored-noise-driven processes.
+The correlation time near $s = 0$ is sharp and not (two-sided) differentiable at the origin for a white-noise-driven process while it is smoother for a colored-noise-driven one.

-\begin{remark} In the limit of $\tau \to 0$, though the colored-noise process reduces to the white-noise, the Colored-LIM does not recover the classical LIM since this limit process does not pass through the derivative.
-In fact, in a $1$-dimensional case, the correlation function of a colored-noise driven process becomes more concentrated at the origin while keeping its vanishing first derivative as $\tau$ decreases (see \cref{Fig:UNCA2} for an example for $\tau = 0.05$), but the one-sided right derivative of the correlation function in a white-noise case is $\bA\bC_{\bx\bx} \ne 0$.
-Likewise, the higher order derivatives \cref{Eq:LIM-CG-CorrFuc2,Eq:LIM-CG-CorrFuc3} do not converge to a white-noise case as $\tau \to 0$.
-On the other hand, the generalized fluctuation-dissipation relation \cref{Eq:LIM-CG-CorrFuc0} coincides with the classical one \cref{Eq:FD-relation} in the limit of $\tau \to 0$. \end{remark}
+In the white noise limit $\bmtau \to 0$, the Colored-LIM does not reduce to the Classical LIM since this limit process does not pass through the derivative.
+In fact, in a $1$-dimensional case, the correlation function of a colored-noise driven process becomes more concentrated at the origin while keeping its vanishing first derivative as $\bmtau$ decreases, but the one-sided right derivative of the correlation function in a white-noise case is $\bA\bC_{\bx\bx} \ne 0$.
+Likewise, the higher order derivatives (\ref{Eq:LIM-CG-CorrFuc2}) and (\ref{Eq:LIM-CG-CorrFuc3}) do not converge to a white-noise case as $\bmtau \to 0$, indicating that the temporal structure of the colored noise changes the natural of the system.